takam5f2/ros2_subscription_examples/README.md

   - behavior overview
     - driven by timer periodically to execute a callback function in which `/chatter` and `/slower_chatter` messages are obtained from each Subscription Queue
     - `rclcpp::StaticWaitSet` is used instead of `rclcpp::WaitSet`
-    - note that triggers can be registered to `rclcpp::StaticWaitSet` only at initialization unlike `rclcpp::WaitSet`, to which triggers can be registered at any time
+    - note that triggers can be registered to `rclcpp::StaticWaitSet` only at initialization unlike `rclcpp::WaitSet` to which triggers can be registered at any time
     - also refer to [examples/rclcpp/wait_set/src/static_wait_set.cpp at rolling · ros2/examples](https://github.com/ros2/examples/blob/rolling/rclcpp/wait_set/src/static_wait_set.cpp)
   - option
     - `update_frequency` (float)
       - specify timer frequency
-      - default is 0.2
+      - default is 1.0
     - `use_transient_local` (boolean)
       - enable Transient Local of Subscription
       - default is false